-You will not see our course until the first official day of classes, as listed above.
+- You will not see our course until the first official day of classes.

 Week 1 Path to Success

-Sign into Canvas on our first day listed above at https://sjsu.instructure.com/
+- Sign into Canvas on our first day https://sjsu.instructure.com/

-Complete our welcome module, Module 0, no later than the due date listed in the syllabus above.
+- Complete our welcome module, Module 0, no later than the due date listed in Canvas

 We have one purchase associated with Bio 10, which is access to McGraw Hill Connect.
 This is a digital learning platform that is required by the biology department for all Bio 10 courses at SJSU.
 Details on how to enroll and purchase can be found in Module 0 inside our Canvas course.

-I preferred to be addressed as Dr. Poffenroth and use She/Her pronouns
+- I prefer to be addressed as Instructor Poffenroth and use She/Her pronouns

 More… About Me